jywu20/Notes/Computer Science/Circuit/HDL.md

 because if this is the case, what `func1` gets is the old value of `a`.
 So we have to wire `some_external_input` to `func1`.
-Similarly in the synthesis of `c = func2(b)`, because the appearance of `b` corresponds to the new value, we should then connect the output of `func1` directly to `func2`.
+Similarly in the synthesis of `c = func2(b)`, because `b` appearing in this line corresponds to the new value, we should then connect the output of `func1` directly to `func2`.

 The last code block can be rewritten into